Fr. Gerry LeBoeuf, Pastor

 Steve Petty, Pastoral Associate

 Steve is happily married to his wife Marylee.
 They make their home in Royal Oak, where they live with their three wonderful children.
-Steve has served at Shrine High School in Royal Oak, St. Michael Parish in Southfield and St. Jane Frances de Chantal Parish in Sterling Heights, before coming here to Guardian Angels.
-While Steve serves the Church as a Pastoral Associate, his wife Marylee teaches English at Bishop Foley Catholic High School in Madison Heights.
+While Steve has served Guardian Angels as a Pastoral Associate since 2006, his wife Marylee teaches English at Bishop Foley Catholic High School in Madison Heights.

-Steve grew up in Michigan’s thumb.
-He graduated from Croswell-Lexington High School in 1985.
-After high school, Steve joined the United States Air Force.
-During his time in the military, he was stationed at Ellsworth Air Force Base, in South Dakota until his discharge in 1989.
+Steve is a native Michigander.
+After high school, Steve joined the United States Air Force where he served from 1985 until 1989.
 After his time in the military, Steve entered the religious congregation of the Oblates of the Virgin Mary in August of 1990, where he studied philosophy and theology for five years.
-After much prayer and discernment, Steve felt called to leave the seminary and return home to the Detroit area.
-He came back to Michigan in 1995 and decided to finish his degree in theology at SS Cyril & Methodius Seminary in Orchard Lake, where he earned his Master of Arts in Pastoral Ministry in May of 2001.
-After a few years, Steve decided to continue his higher education by pursuing another degree.
-In 2013, Steve graduated with his second graduate degree from SS.
+After leaving the seminary, Steve came back to Michigan in 1995 and decided to finish his degree in theology at SS Cyril & Methodius Seminary in Orchard Lake, where he earned his Master of Arts in Pastoral Ministry in May of 2001.
+In 2013, after continuing his education, Steve graduated with his second graduate degree from SS.
 Cyril & Methodius Seminary, earning a Masters Degree in Theology.
 Steve also has his National Certification in Pastoral Ministry through the Archdiocese of Detroit.
-He has been serving the Catholic Church as a Pastoral Associate for over 18 years.
+He has been serving the Catholic Church as a Pastoral Associate for over 22 years.

-In addition to being a devoted family man, Steve has many interests.
-He enjoys reading (mostly literature and spiritual books), writing, sports and the outdoors (particularly hiking).
+In addition to being a devoted family man, Steve enjoys reading (mostly literature and spiritual books), writing, sports and the outdoors (particularly hiking).
 His biggest love, besides his family, is helping people better understand their faith and developing their relationship with God.

 Stephen Turk, School Principal